icdfa/soc-training-program/Module-1/Labs/Week-1-Lab-Threat-Intelligence-Research.md

 # Week 1 Lab: Threat Intelligence Research

+## Learning Outcomes

+By the end of this lab, you will be able to:

+- Gather threat intelligence from open-source intelligence (OSINT) sources
+- Analyze threat actor profiles and TTPs (Tactics, Techniques, and Procedures)
+- Map attack techniques to the MITRE ATT&CK framework
+- Create a threat intelligence summary report

 ## Objective

 To research a recent, well-known cyber attack and document the attacker's tactics, techniques, and procedures (TTPs) using the MITRE ATT&CK framework.